Table of Contents[Hide][Show]

-Dr. William Harrison, a well known optometrist in California, says:
+Dr. William Harrison, a well-known optometrist in California, says:

 Here’s what doesn’t need research: 415 to 445nm is super hot [blue] light, and if it’s really focused and brought up close – when you’re talking about a tablet six inches from a kid’s face – it’s got to be significant.

 Research out of Harvard suggests that what Dr. Harrison is saying is no exaggeration.
 Scientists conducted an experiment comparing the effects of 6.5 hours of blue light exposure to exposure from green light of comparable brightness.
 Melatonin suppression occurred for twice as long from the blue light as compared with the green light.
-In addition, circadian rhythms were shifted by a 3 full hours.
+In addition, circadian rhythms were shifted by 3 full hours.

 In another study, University of Toronto researchers compared melatonin levels of people exposed to bright indoor light who were wearing blue-light–blocking glasses to people exposed to regular dim light without wearing goggles.
 The resulting melatonin levels were about the same between the two groups.

 This research gives credence to the notion that we can indeed protect ourselves by either wearing inexpensive orange-tinted sunglasses or by exposing ourselves to dimmer light after sundown.

 The problem with orange-tinted lenses is that they block other colors too and can be impractical for use at night.
 Glasses that block only blue light are pricey and can cost up to $80.